Some of the links in this post may be affiliate links. See our disclosure for more info.

 This is especially helpful for those who find themselves waking in the middle of the night with anxious or restless thoughts, or those who have trouble falling asleep.

 The thoughts that often swirl around our minds as we go to bed can find a better home in a journal, so that we can step away from these tasks and trust that they will still be there in the morning.

 This is also a lovely way to take note of your progress of daily goals, and note – again, without judgment on yourself – where you found it difficult or impossible to meet your goals on a particular day.
 This way, we learn to see each day as complete and respected – part of a larger whole of progress in our lives.

 You might also want to include a few hopes for the next day and respect that it’s time to let your goal-oriented mind go for the moment.

 And lastly, no matter how demanding the day may have been, try writing a short list of things that brought you joy or gratitude.

 They may be small like a great cup of coffee, or much larger like a warm conversation with your sibling on the phone.
 Make note of what brought you fulfillment and end the day on a moment of gratitude and simplicity.

 Daily Journal Idea #5: Cross-Reflection Journaling

-These entries will often also contain answers to reoccurring issues you’ve faced in the past, reminding that there are ways to work through current challenges and daunting question.
-It’s surprising – we often write wise advice for our future selves without realizing it at the moment.
+Previous journal entries might also contain answers to reoccurring issues you’ve faced in the past, reminding you that there are ways to work through current challenges and daunting questions.
+It’s surprising – we often write wise advice for our future selves without realizing it in the moment.

-Journaling is a simple, low-cost way to make our thoughts and goals sacred.
-Taking this time, ever so little, to give attention to our mind doesn’t require a love of writing or art, just an appreciation for our mind’s thoughts and patterns.
+Journaling is a simple, low-cost way to prioritize ourselves, our goals, and our victories.
+Taking the time to focus on our mind doesn’t require a love of writing or art, just an appreciation for our mind’s thoughts and patterns.
 Most importantly, it’s always crucial to move forward without judgment.
 Your journal, after all, is just for you and acts as a space to express your thoughts without editing or pressure.